benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

     client does not support JMAP yet, or
-  * the client doesn't support a configuration setting, e.g. it doesn't support STARTTLS, or the config specifies only an OAuth2 configuration and the client either doesn't implement OAuth2, or it doesn't have a client ID for this provider, or the authentication is unsupported for other reasons, or
+  * the client doesn't support a configuration setting, e.g. it doesn't support STARTTLS, or the config specifies only an OAuth2 authentication and the client either doesn't implement OAuth2, or it doesn't have a client ID for this provider, or
   * the client has a specific policy to prefer another configuration, e.g. a STARTTLS config is listed before a direct TLS config, and the client has a policy of preferring direct TLS, or likewise